jameshickok/Llamasoft/README.md

 1) What areas of the code are important for testing?
 What areas are lacking tests that should have them?
 What other sorts of tests should our application support?
 1) You'll notice that our controller methods all return a Task.
 What are the benefits of Tasks in C#?
 1) Our application uses the "Basic" authentication schema.
 Is this a good choice?
 How about how we store user credentials?

+### Submitting your work

+To submit your work, please enter a pull request to the master branch of your repository.
+Once that is done, let your recruiter know, and we will begin reviewing your entry.

 ## EF Notes